cwnt-io/ripissue/README.md

 ## Install

-### Pre-requisites

-- Have Rust and Cargo installed
+- Pre-requisite: Ensure Rust and Cargo are installed on your system.

-### Installation Steps

-To install globally in your machine, run:
+- To install globally in your machine, just run the command:

 ```sh
 cargo add ripi